carlosfgutier/Ready_CAMT/README.md

-# Ready_CAMT
+# CAMT
-Create your own routine from our list of workouts.
+Create personalized workouts and keep track of you progress.
 DO NOT LET PEOPLE SAY YOU CANT WHEN YOU CAMT!